|

 The proportion of head injuries to cyclists is better than pedestrians but worse than car occupants who don't wear helmets, and much worse than motorcyclists - suggesting that hard shell rather than soft-top bicycle helmets are more effective.
 The data also shows a very high proportion of upper body injuries, consistent with a significant increase in upper body injury numbers following helmet law enforcement, and it appears helmets were most effective in preventing injury to the lower limb.

-Following is a summary of the Health Department data linked above, showing actual and averaged numbers of hospitalised cyclist injury types in Western Australia on an annual basis:
+Following is a summary of WA Health Department data showing actual and averaged numbers of hospitalised cyclist injury types in Western Australia on an annual basis:

 Skull fractures 89/90/91 - 75 ( = average 25 per year)